pballada/pballada.github.io/_posts/2024-11-18-swift-compiler-directives.markdown

 ### 4.1 `#warning`

 Use `#warning` to create compiler warnings as reminders.
-This is ideal for “to-do” items you don’t want to miss:
+This is ideal for "to-do" items you don't want to miss:

 ```swift
 #warning("This function needs optimization before release")